 Dollar-cost averaging is the process of making small investments regularly, rather than in one lump sum.
 The idea is to spread your capital over a longer time frame in order to take advantage of fluctuations in the market (i.e. when the price drops).
 Sticking to a regular schedule also helps eliminate the emotional side of investing – such as buying after seeing a big rally in price – which can be a trap for new investors.

 This could mean making a series of small investments weekly, monthly or quarterly, depending on what’s best for you.

-If you don't fancy setting this up this yourself, you could use a recurring buy service through exchanges such as Coinbase, Crypto.com or Gemini.
-Although keep in mind that the fees are usually a bit higher here than through purchasing on the spot market.
+If you don’t fancy organising this yourself, you could use a recurring buy service through exchanges such as Coinbase, Gemini or Crypto.com.
+Although keep in mind that the fees are usually a bit higher here than through buying on the spot market.
 Alternatively, you can use a round-up app such as Bamboo to make regular microinvestments.

-If you are looking for a more indirect route, funds can provide a method of access to cryptocurrency markets without the hassle of cryptocurrency storage.
-Although initially slow to start due to regulations, there are now several investment vehicles that are directly related to cryptocurrency assets.
+If you’d rather a more indirect route, funds can provide a method of access to cryptocurrency markets without the hassle of cryptocurrency storage.
+Although initially slow to start due to regulations, several investment vehicles are now directly related to cryptocurrency assets.
 These investment options can be broken down into exchange-traded funds (ETFs), index funds, hedge funds and 401ks.